God of War Ragnarok: 10 Big Changes From Prequel

 Enemy Variety

-God of War did a lot of things right, but it was lacking in one aspect that bothered many players; the variety of enemies that we got to fight in the prequel of the game.
+God of War did a lot of things right, but it was lacking in one aspect that bothered many players; the variety of enemies that you got to fight in the prequel of the game.
 It got pretty tiring fighting hordes of repetitive enemies and using the same old tactics to defeat them.

 Despite the amazing combat system, it just kind of got stale halfway into the game simply due to repetition.
 We’re sure you must’ve found it tedious to take on Draugrs over and over again!